ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+Is a structure of HTML that is not actually the HTML that can not be seen but can be accessed.

 <!-- your answer ends here -->